How Do I Find Out My Allergies?

 How Your Allergy Is Treated

 Treatment will depend upon the type of allergy you have and its severity.
 Inhalant allergies can be treated simply by avoiding the offending substance - the dust or mold or pollen.
 And antihistamines can offer additional relief when the allergens can't be completely avoided.
 Food allergies are more complicated to treat.
 An individualized testing and treatment plan will be created for you to relieve your symptoms.
 But, in general, keeping a food diary and noting symptoms after consuming certain foods will offer a good indication of the allergy's presence.
 Avoiding the suspected allergy-causing food, and then reintroducing it will confirm the diagnosis.
-Controlling a food allergy often involves elimination the offending food.
+Controlling a food allergy often involves eliminating the offending food.
 Allergy injections, or immunotherapy, offer another form of treatment that can be very effective for some.
 You will receive a personalized series of allergen injections, initially given weekly.
 This helps your body build immunity to the substance to which you are allergic.
 Maintenance shots are given until you have a few seasons without symptoms.